 I will often challenge my private coaching clients with this question, Are You Filling Up or Fueling Up?
-In the beginning, I may have to explain what this means, but it soon becomes a familiar … [Read More...]
+In the beginning, I have to explain what this means, but it soon becomes a familiar part … [Read More...]

 The average doctor has 8 minutes to meet with each patient.
 Our health care system doesn’t allow doctors to deal with these issues easily.
 After suffering my own health crash and learning how to heal my body with food and lifestyle changes, I know just how powerful a self-management approach to wellness can be.